frost-dev/AutoCQA/README.md

 7. Head over to where you cloned the autoCQA project.
 8. Select `manifest.json`.
 9. You can now run the plugin!
 Select AutoCQA or start it from **Plugins > Development > AutoCQA**

+## Start the plugin's server:

+The plugin's core functionalites are handled on the backend.
+Finding the text on the website, Asking GPT to correct mistakes.
+Make sure to run this server or autoCQA won't work.
+Especially if you plan to test or add new features.
+To run the server:

+1. After cloning repository, on the terminal, navigate to the **server** directory.